Suraj-NPS/docs-templet/docs/chapter7.md

-# Chapter 7
+# Sample Chapter 7

-This is chapter one.
+This is chapter 7.
 Some text here...

 ### 7.1 Subtopics